OpenIndiana/oi-docs/docs/handbook/squeak.md

 # Hipster Handbook - Squeak Smalltalk-80

-## How to install Squeak Smalltalk-80 on OpenIndiana

-Contributed by David Stes, the following notes document the steps to install Squeak on OpenIndiana Hipster.
+The following notes document the steps to install Squeak on OpenIndiana Hipster, and how to use this implementation of Smalltalk.

-Squeak is an implementation of the Smalltalk-80 graphical development environment and programming language.
-A famous reference is the 700-page book :

-Smalltalk-80: The Language and its Implementation
+Smalltalk is a graphical development environment and programming language.
+A famous reference is the 700-page book : "Smalltalk-80: The Language and its Implementation"

 	Adele Goldberg and David Robson
 	Xerox Palo Alto Research Center